DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 Visual Programming from the Federal University of Rio de Janeiro (UFRJ).
 He is a high school teacher in public schools working with audiovisual and multimedia education, and a teacher of technical and free courses in private institutions and NGOs.
-His PhD thesis ‘Canto da lama - Cinema and Pedagogy *desde el sur* Against Necropolitics’ (2022) presents a Global South perspective on environmental cinema practices as a way to see how the authorship of those affected by environmental crimes can present counter-visualities to confront corporations for reparations, by
+His PhD thesis 'Canto da lama - Cinema and Pedagogy *desde el sur* Against Necropolitics' (2022) presents a Global South perspective on environmental cinema practices as a way to see how the authorship of those affected by environmental crimes can present counter-visualities to confront corporations for reparations, by